B. Joseph White

 James F. Towey Professor of Business and Leadership

 B. Joseph White is James F. Towey Professor of Business and Leadership at the University of Illinois, Urbana-Champaign and President Emeritus of the University of Illinois.
-He focuses on corporate governance, leadership and management.
+He focuses on U.S. corporate governance and business in American society.

 White was president of the University of Illinois from January 2005 through December 2009.
 He is Dean Emeritus of the Stephen M. Ross School of Business and Professor Emeritus of Business Administration of the University of Michigan where he also served as Interim President and Wilbur K. Pierpont Collegiate Professor of Leadership in Management Education.